 - The data control language consists of the statements that deal with the user authorization and security such as GRANT and REVOKE statements.

 SQL was one of the first commercial database languages since 1970.
 Since then different database vendors implemented SQL in their products with some variations.
 To bring greater conformity between the vendors, the American Standards Institute (ANSI) published the first SQL standard in 1986.

 ANSI then updated the SQL standard in 1992, known as SQL92 and SQL2, and again in 1999 as SQL99 and SQL3.
 Every time, ANSI added new features and commands into the SQL language.

 The SQL Standard is now maintained by both ANSI and international Standards Organization as ISO/IEC 9075 standard.
 The latest release standard is SQL:2011.

-The community constantly asks for the new features and capabilities that do not exist in the SQL Standard yet, therefore, even with the SQL standard in place, there are many SQL dialects in various database products.
+The community constantly requests for the new features and capabilities that do not exist in the SQL standard yet, therefore, even with the SQL standard in place, there are many SQL dialects in various database products.